-4.7.3.4 Local transportation.
-Transfer from and to the airport will be provided by the organisers, if necessary.
-For FIDE President, a chauffeur-driven car.
-For the other Principals, a number of cars shall be made available; their use will depend on the position of the hotels, playing hall and media centre, and on the leisure activities of the Principals.
-Alternatively, a daily allowance in local currency may be provided, the amount to be agreed between the Organisers and WCOC.
-Local transport shall also be provided for players to official functions if necessary.
+11.4.1 If necessary, transfer from and to the airport will be provided by the Organizing Committee.
+For the FIDE President, a chauffeur-driven car shall be at his disposal during his stay.
+For the other Principals, a number of cars shall be made available; their use will depend on the location of the hotels, playing hall and Press Centre, and on the leisure activities of the Principals.
+Alternatively, a daily allowance in local currency may be provided, the amount to be agreed between the Organizer and WCO.